Article #26: Proper

 will arrive at the site prior to the construction team needing it for

 installation.
-In such cases, early preparations must be made for long term storage.
-It is customary to use oil mist lubrication
+In such cases, early preparations must be made for long term

-to keep the equipment in as-shipped conditions during the storage.
-The pressurization of the bearing housing and
+lubrication to keep the equipment in as-shipped conditions during the

-contaminants from entering the sealed areas and damaging the components.
-The early delivery of equipment to the site
+prevents moisture and contaminants from entering the sealed areas and damaging

-has the advantage of allowing for verification of the actual measurements.
+equipment to the site has the advantage of allowing for verification of the

 Step 2